1. Overview

 To summarize, we discussed some common ways of reading the contents of a File into an ArrayList.
 Also, we covered some advantages and disadvantages of the various methods.

 For example, we can use BufferedReader to buffer characters for efficiency.
 Alternatively, we could use Scanner to read primitive using delimiters.
-Or perhaps, we could simply use Files.readAllLines(), without worrying about underlying implementation.
+Or perhaps, we could simply use Files.readAllLines(), without worrying about the underlying implementation.
+Lastly, we illustrated how to do the same using third-party libraries such as Apache Commons and Guava.

 As usual, the code is available in our GitHub repository.